NoahLava82/dev-portfolio/README.md

 This is my portfolio of me, my work, and my projects!

+# Features

+## Features of the 3D Portfolio Project

+- Animated 3D models and reveal animations
+- Realistic lighting and shadows
+- GSAP-powered scroll interactions
+- Responsive design with Tailwind CSS and Flexbox/Grid

 # Hi, I'm Noah! 👋

 I love to code as a hobby but do big projects sometimes.